Dr-schobi/bug-byte/README.md

   Then edge AC can be 15 or 16.
 The condition for C to have a route to anywhere with sum 19 does not help here.
   I quickly lost track of which number I already spent.
 It's time to kill it with iron - use more compute!

-## try all combinations with python
+## Try all combinations with python
 In my day job, I'm working in python "all the time".
 But this is for glue code, bugfixing, for extending other peoples work.
-I've never worked with graphs in python before - but how hard can it be?
+I've never worked with graphs or performance code in python before - but how hard can it be?
 I represented the graph as a list of nodes and a list of edges/connections.
 In the end I got this to evaluate about 10 combinations per msec on my old Celeron N4100.
 Nothing to be proud of ...